hallongrotta/hydrus-stats/README.md

 In this particular implementation, what is produced is a list of image hashes sorted, in ascending order, by the sum TF-IDF of their tags.
 The sum score can be seen as a measure of how much information is stored in the tag set.
 If an image has a very low score, then it is very likely that the image is tagged with a single common tag, or a set of very common tags.

+## A warning

+Calculating cooccurrences can take a long time, especially for searches with many tags.
+Consider increasing the `min_count` parameter in `main.py` to decrease the number of "noise" tags, or make a more narrow search.